Skip to content

 Returning to the bottom, we spent some more time exploring Caracol.
 Our guide showed us some large, empty basins that the Mayans would have used to store water.

-You never expect Mayan cities to be so widespread.
-These central plazas are only a small part of the entire community that would’ve existed.
+Walking through these ruins, Mayan cities don’t seem very large or widespread.
+But these central plazas are only a small part of the entire community that would’ve existed.
 Even far beyond these large pyramids and palaces, you’ll continue to find ballcourts and stone buildings.

-But like a modern city with its suburbs and rural farms, Mayan societies would have spread far and wide beyond the central plazas.
-Those parts just aren’t as well-preserved.
+Like a modern city with its suburbs and rural farms, Mayan societies would have spread far and wide beyond the central plazas.
+Those parts just weren’t stone, and thus didn’t stay preserved.

 The Return Trip